ycm-core/YouCompleteMe/README.md

 - Rust support: install [rustc and cargo][rust-install] and add `--racer-completer` to `./install.py`

-For example, to install with all language features, ensure npm, go, mono, rust, and typescript API are installed and in your PATH, then:
+To simply compile with everything enabled, there's a `--all` flag.
+So, to install with all language features, ensure `npm`, `go`, `mono`, `rust`, and `typescript` API are installed and in your `PATH`, then simply run:

     cd ~/.vim/bundle/YouCompleteMe
-    ./install.py --clang-completer --omnisharp-completer --gocode-completer \
-        --tern-completer --racer-completer
+    ./install.py --all

 That's it.
 You're done.
 Refer to the _User Guide_ section on how to use YCM.
 Don't forget that if you want the C-family semantic completion engine to work,